 The UF QB was a four-year starter and helped lead the Gators to four-straight SEC Championships, taking home several awards along the way.

 — Heisman Trophy (1996)

 — Heisman Trophy Finalist (1995)

 — 2x First-Team All-American

 — 2x First-Team All-SECAdvertisement

-The UF signal caller out-dueled Tennessee’s Peyton Manning in 1995, throwing for six touchdowns and running one in himself in a 62-37 victory.
+The Florida signal caller out-dueled Tennessee’s Peyton Manning in 1995, throwing for six touchdowns and running one in himself in a 62-37 victory.
 It’s a memory Vols fans want to ignore if old highlights are shown on ESPN.

 He finished his career with 10,785 passing yards and 114 touchdown passes against 42 interceptions.